Billingegroup/group_git_workflow/README.md

 1. If you see that your PR has a conflict on the main page, it means that the master branch of the main repo has diverged from your local branch.
 You need to "rebase your branch onto the upstream/master branch".
 You might be lucky and, on your branch, this command works:

    ```
+   git fetch upstream master
    git rebase upstream/master
    ```

+   The first step fetches any upstream changes to your local computer but doesn't apply them.
 If there is a serious conflict though things get more complicated.
    The rebase process with conflict resolution is much easier with `PyCharm` where the process is explained in the [PyCharm documentation](https://www.jetbrains.com/help/pycharm/apply-changes-from-one-branch-to-another.html)

 1. After your PR is pulled in.
 You can delete your local branch and stay nice and organized.